Byron/bdep-oss-gui/README.md

 We depend on the following variable to be set within the yaml settings: `assembly.trees.oss-dependencies`.
 It is set by either `bdevel` or `bdistribution` to point to our respective root.

+Additionally, `platform.id` must be set to the name of the platform.

 The reason for this is that we want to be easily integrated, either to be part of another assembly, or to live side-by-side, whatever fits best to the respective user.

 ## Directory Structure